MicrosoftDocs/dynamics-365-project-operations/articles/expense/new-expense-mobile-app-manage-expenses-reports-and-receipts.md

 1. Open the report that you would like to submit for review.
 1. Select **Submit**.

-When the report is successfully submitted, the Report moves to In review status and it's available under In review tab.
+When the report is successfully submitted, the Report moves to the **In review** status and it's available under In review tab.

 ### Recall an expense report